What is the HPV virus?

 All girls aged 12 or 13 in the UK are offered the cervical cancer vaccine.
 It is up to them and their parents whether they have it.
-There is more information about the HPV vaccine in the question and answer section.
+We have detailed information about the HPV vaccine elsewhere on this website.

 Many women worry about becoming infected with HPV again after they have had treatment for abnormal cervical cells.
 Viruses are difficult to treat and your body gets rid of them by developing immunity to them.
 This may take from a few months to a few years.

 Some women worry about whether their partner has the virus and could reinfect them.
 Men aren’t routinely tested for HPV because the only way for a man to find out if he has the virus is to have several biopsies.
 Even then, a negative result only means that HPV wasn’t found on those biopsies and not necessarily that he doesn’t have HPV at all.
 Our bodies clear the virus.
 So, even if a man has the virus when he is tested, his immune system may get rid of it before the test result comes back.

 As there are more than 100 types of HPV, it is possible to be immune to one type but not another.
 So it may seem that you have been reinfected but in fact you may just have a different type of HPV.

 Some types of HPV can increase your risk of developing cancers in other parts of the body, not just the cervix.
 Not everyone with these types of HPV will go on to develop cancer.
 These cancers are rare and other factors are necessary before cancer will develop.

 You can find more information about this in the risks and causes sections of these cancers.